 The extraction system must identify which fields are superseded by later amendments and extract the currently effective value for each field.
 This requires reading all four documents together and applying a "last in time" rule for each field independently.

-Heavily amended leases (3 or more amendments) are where extraction accuracy drops most sharply.
+Heavily amended leases (3 or more amendments) are where extraction confidence drops most sharply.
 The AI must track which provisions have been modified, which have been restated entirely, and which remain as originally drafted.

 Complex Financial Structures